-We calculate value-at-risk using a 99 % confidence level and a one day holding period.
-This means we estimate there is a 1 in 100 chance that a mark-to-market loss from our trading positions will be at least as large as the reported value-at-risk.
+Deutsche Bank calculate value-at-risk using a 99 % confidence level and a one day holding period.
+This means Deutsche Bank estimate there is a 1 in 100 chance that a mark-to-market loss from our trading positions will be at least as large as the reported value-at-risk.

-We use one-year historical market data to calculate value-at-risk.
-The calculation employs a Monte Carlo Simulation technique, and we assumes that changes in risk factors follow a well-defined distribution, e.g. normal, lognormal, or non-normal (T, skew-T, Skew-Normal).
-To determine its aggregated value-at-risk, we uses observed correlations between the risk factors during this one-year period.
+Deutsche Bank use one-year historical market data to calculate value-at-risk.
+The calculation employs a Monte Carlo Simulation technique, and Deutsche Bank assumes that changes in risk factors follow a well-defined distribution, e.g. normal, lognormal, or non-normal (T, skew-T, Skew-Normal).
+To determine its aggregated value-at-risk, Deutsche Bank uses observed correlations between the risk factors during this one-year period.